alicegodden/thermalstress/README.md

 retroseq_phenogram_TEfam_openChrom.py # As above but with the addition of a chromatin accessibility track

-class_chart.py # Plotting bar chart of TEs by class
+class_chart.py # Plotting bar chart of TEs by class/family

+te_family_retroseq.py # Plotting bar chart of TEs by family, rocket colour scheme

 goterms_socstress_godden.py # Plotting GO terms analyses from ShinyGo outputs